cedrickchee/awesome-wireguard/README.md

 ### Videos

+- [WireGuard: Next Generation Abuse-Resistant Kernel Network Tunnel](https://www.youtube.com/watch?v=eYztYCbV_8U)- A good talk from the WireGuard developer and security researcher, Jason Donenfeld explaining what WireGuard can do and how it works.
+The talk examine both the cryptography and kernel implementation particulars of WireGuard and explore an offensive attack perspective on network tunnels.
 - [How To Build Your Own Wireguard VPN Server in The Cloud](https://www.youtube.com/watch?v=7yC-gJtl9mQ) - A good tutorial from Lawerence Systems regarding WireGuard.

 ### Books